-From which side the photograph has been taken?
+Which side the photograph has been taken from?

 Given below are three pictures of a location.
-Can you identify which is taken from the front, which is taken from the back and which from the side?
+Identify the picture that is taken from the front, that is taken from the back and that from the side and write in the box given.